 - Software defects: Software defects should be tracked as part of the system defect tracking process from the time the products are initially baselined.
 Software defects should be tracked at the function or CSCI level or lower, by increment or block.
 Defects are measured by tracking software problem reports.
 Software problem reports should account for missing or poorly defined requirements that result in software rework or unplanned effort.
 Software problem reports may be tracked by category or criticality, including the total number of software problem reports written, open, and closed.

 - Software requirements definition and stability: The number of software requirements should be tracked by increment or block over time.
 The number of changes to software requirements (additions, deletions, or modifications) should be tracked in the same manner.

 - Software development staffing: Software staffing is tracked by using two separate measures.
 The first tracks the status of the developer’s actual staffing level versus the planned staffing profile over time.
 A separate measure tracks developer turnover (unplanned losses of development personnel that must be replaced).

 - Software progress (design, coding, and testing): Software progress is used to track over time, down to the lowest level of software components, the actual completion of development phase activities compared to the program plan.

-- Computer resources utilization: is a measure of the percentage of computing resources consumed by the planned or actual software operating in a worst case but realistic processing load.
+- Computer resource utilization: is a measure of the percentage of computing resources consumed by the planned or actual software operating in a worst-case but realistic processing load.

-- Computer Software Configuration Item’s (CSCI) are commonly referred to as Software Items (SI) within SMC and the terms are interchangeable.
+- Computer Software Configuration Item’s (CSCI) is commonly referred to as Software Items (SI) within SMC and the terms are interchangeable.